l3x/goenv/README.md

 <img align="right" src="https://github.com/l3x/goenv/blob/master/gopher-world-small.png">

-Use goenv to find, (un)install or switch to a version of Go.
+Use goenv to find, (un)install or switch to any version of Go.

-**Easy to use** Use goenv to install a version of Go.
-Run setup once and forget about it until you're ready to change your Go runtime version.
+**Easy to use** You can set any Go project to use any goenv installed version of Go

 It's as light-weight and unobtrusive as it gets.

-You can install, and later upgrade goenv using git.

 ```
 $ goenv help